 This section examines who does what in local government in England and how their roles relate to each other in finance and governance terms.
-The diagram below shows a local unitary authority's funding flows.
+The diagram below shows a local unitary authority as an example of how the funding flows through the system.

-The purpose of the Department for Communities and Local Government (DCLG) is to 'create great places for people to live and work'.
-It supports the secretary of state for communities and local government and ministers in carrying out their responsibilities for supporting local government, local enterprise zones and fire and rescue authorities by setting national standards, policy and priorities.
+The stated purpose of the Ministry of Housing, Communities and Local Government (MHCLG) is to 'create great places to live and work, and to give more power to local people to shape what happens in their area'.
+It supports the secretary of state for housing, communities and local government and ministers in carrying out their responsibilities for supporting local government, local enterprise zones, and fire and rescue authorities by setting national standards, policy and priorities.